Visiting Holden Arboretum

 The Arboretum has a calendar of great events planned in the coming year.
 Be sure to check out our events page to learn about events and exhibits coming up this season at both of our campuses.

-Yes!
-From May through October, tours will run on a weekly schedule.
+From May through October, guided tram tours run on a weekly schedule.
 Check our Tram Tours page for more details on schedule, accessibility, and how to purchase tickets.

 Upon entry, there are several parking spaces reserved for guests with disabilities in the first bay of our paved lot.